-5.1 New Campus or Additional Location
+5.1 New Campus or Additional Location (see 3.3.2)

 - 1. Projected date of the start of operations at the additional location - 2.
 Address and distance from main campus; transportation available for students - 3.
-Evidence of need for the additional location - 4.
-Description of how outcomes of the need will be assessed - 5.
-Evidence that the institution will maintain sufficient control of the location to guarantee that it meets Eligibility Requirements, Accreditation Standards and Commission policies - 6.
-Evidence of official approval by the governing board - 7.
-Evidence that the location will be ready to begin operation at the time of the substantive change approval - 8.
-Evidence of sufficient fiscal and physical resources to support and sustain the additional location and an analysis of fiscal impact on the institution's budget - 9.
-Description of how the college will identify and evaluate specific needs for services and resources of students at the additional location - 10.
-Description of support services and learning resources available at the location - 11.
-Description of how students will access services and resources if students are to rely on those services and resources at the main campus - 12.
-Evidence of sufficient and qualified staff at the location, and description of processes for hiring and evaluating such staff - 13.
-Description of the process for creating and revising curriculum for the location - 14.
-Description of how programs at the location will be evaluated, including the achievement and assessment of student learning outcomes (SLOs) - 15.
+Evidence of need for the additional location; description of how outcomes of the new location will be assessed - 4.
+Evidence that the institution will maintain sufficient control of the location to guarantee that it meets Eligibility Requirements, Accreditation Standards, and Commission policies - 5.
+Evidence of official approval by the governing board - 6.
+Evidence that the location will be ready to begin operation at the time of the substantive change approval - 7.
+Evidence of sufficient fiscal, physical, and technology resources to support and sustain the additional location and an analysis of fiscal impact on the institution's budget - 8.
+Description of how the college will identify and evaluate specific needs for services and resources of students at the additional location - 9.
+Description of support services and learning resources available at the location - 10.
+Description of how students will access services and resources if students are to rely on those services and resources from the main campus - 11.
+Evidence of sufficient and qualified staff at the location, and description of processes for hiring and evaluating such staff - 12.
+Description of the process for creating and revising curriculum for the location - 13.
+Description of how programs at the location will be evaluated, including student achievement and assessment of student learning outcomes (SLOs) - 14.
 Description of the involvement of staff and students at the additional location in institutional planning and decision-making, and their connectedness with the main campus

-5.1.1 Suggested Documentation for a New Campus or Additional Location
+5.1.1 Examples of Documentation for a New Campus or Additional Location (See 3.3.2)

-1. Copy of the lease and/or floor plans
+- 1. Copy of the lease and/or floor plans - 2.
+Operating budget and analysis of substantive change financial resources as they relate to the college budget and sustainability of the location

-- 2. Operating budget and analysis of substantive change financial resources as they relate to the college budget and sustainability of the location - 3.
-Pages from the class schedule indicating the address and classes offered at the location - 4.
+- 3. Pages from the class schedule indicating the address and classes offered at the location - 4.
 Map showing main campus and additional location - 5.
 Minutes of governing board meeting showing action to approve the additional location - 6.
 Organizational chart showing management structure for the additional location